shariq1989/cookbook/content/recipe/rindsgulasch.md

 +++
 title = "Rindsgulasch - Austrian Beef Goulash" date = "2021-04-06"
-description = "There are so many variations of goulash; this recipe is for an Austrian beef goulash, flavored with caraway and paprika.
-The beef is cooked until tender and this dish has the dark, smooth, and flavorful gravy expected of rindsgulach." tags = [
+description = "Gulasch or goulash originated in Hungary, but it has evolved into a different dish all over the world.
+At this point, there are so many variations; this particular recipe is for an Austrian beef goulash or Austrian beef stew.
+It is flavored traditionally with caraway and paprika, and the beef is cooked until tender.
+The result of this recipe is the dark, smooth, and flavorful gravy you expect from rindsgulasch." tags = [
     "instant pot",
     "entree",